scionproto/scion/acceptance/common/README.md

 An acceptance test is structured fairly simple.
 It exposes a way to implement the necessary sub-commands for `acceptance/run`.
-At the core is the `Base` class.
-It implements the `name` and `teardown` sub-commands.
-The `setup` and `run` command must be implemented by each test individually.
+At the core are the `TestBase` and `CmdBase` classes.
+A test should have multiple classes.
+One class `Test` that sub-classes `common.TestBase`, with only a doc string.
+This doc comment used in the output when running the command with `--help` flag.
+Furthermore, a test should have one class per sub-command that sub-classes `common.CmdBase` (see below).

-`Base` registers two flags that also can be set using environment variables:
+`TestBase` registers two flags that also can be set using environment variables:
 - `--artifacts/ACCEPTANCE_ARTIFACTS` defines the directory for artifacts (required)
 - `--disable-docker/DISABLE_DOCKER` disables the dockerized topology.
   This allows for faster development cycle.

-Additionally, the base stores utility classes that help interacting with the infrastructure in fields:
+The sub-commands should sub-class `common.CmdBase`. `CmdBase` has defined some common properties and methods that are useful for test writing and interacting with the infrastructure, such as:
 - `scion` can be used to start and stop the scion infrastructure, or interact with individual service processes.
 - `dc` can be used to interact with docker compose.

+Sub-commands are registered with the `@Test.subcommand` decorator.
+By default, the `name` and `teardown` sub-command are already implemented.
+The `setup` and `run` command must be implemented by each test individually.

 ### Writing Your Own Test